De

 Do you draw or do you get to the canvas right away?

 Both.
 I go to the canvas with some ideas.
-But because oil painting takes a long time to dry, and I am interested in color, I will keep looking at it but at the same time draw throughout the process.
+But because oil painting takes a long time to dry, and I am interested in colour, I will keep looking at it but at the same time draw throughout the process.
 I will put a painting down and let it dry, put another one on the wall… I work on a few paintings at the same time, moving them around the studio.
 I paint with the painting flat on the ground and draw from it when I look at it hanging on the wall.

 So it’s back and forth between painting and drawing?